Joseph Sydney Yorke: Parliamentary career

 Yorke stood as a candidate for the constituency of Reigate in 1790, and was returned as its member.
 He represented the borough until 1806, when he was elected as member for St Germans.
 He stood aside, "taking the Chiltern Hundreds" in 1810 so that his brother, Charles Philip Yorke, could be elected.
 In the 1812 general election Joseph Yorke stood as a candidate for Sandwich and was returned as its member.
 He represented the borough until 1818 when he was re-elected to the Reigate constituency, which he represented until his death.
 Yorke's business interests include the chairmanship of the Waterloo Bridge Company.

 Family and personal life

-On 29 March 1798, Yorke married Elizabeth Weake Rattray, the daughter of James Rattray, in Ireland.
-The couple had a number of children before Elizabeth's death on 20 January 1812.
-His eldest son, Charles Yorke also served in the navy, rising to the rank of admiral, and on the death without heir of Joseph Yorke's brother Philip, the 3rd Earl of Hardwicke in 1834, Charles became the 4th Earl.
-His daughter Agneta Elizabeth Yorke married the banker Robert Cooper Lee Bevan.
+On 29 March 1798, Yorke married Elizabeth Wheake Rattray, the daughter of James and Henrietta Rattray, in Ireland.
+Elizabeth died on 31 January 1812.
+Elizabeth's personal Bible gives the marriage date as 28 March and her date of death as 31 January 1812.
+The marriage was at Hound, north of Hamble.
+They had the following children: